VladRez/echohive/readme.md

 # EchoHive

-EchoHive lets people discover and enjoy the greatest selection of sounds from the most diverse creators.
+EchoHive lets people discover and enjoy the greatest selection of sound samples from the most diverse audio engineers.

 # Background and Overview

-A minimal viable product that tackles three challenges in application development, software engineering, and user experience.
+EchoHive is a minimal viable product that tackles three challenges in application development, software engineering, and user experience.

-Primarily built with the MERN stack, a combination of following four technologies:
+Primarily built with the combination of following technologies:

 + MongoDB
 + Express